BRdhanani/headless-wordpress-with-gatsby/README.md

 ![Screenshot (16)](https://user-images.githubusercontent.com/46484569/77247183-a89aee80-6c54-11ea-9069-f3b41bae3cea.png)

-/components: This directory contains all the common components that your website depends on like header, footer etc.
+**components:** This directory contains all the common components that your website depends on like header, footer etc.

-/src: This directory will contain all of the code related to what you will see on the front-end of your site .
+**src:** This directory will contain all of the code related to what you will see on the front-end of your site .

-.gitignore: This file tells git which files it should not track / not maintain a version history for.
+**.gitignore:** This file tells git which files it should not track / not maintain a version history for.

-gatsby-browser.js: This file is where Gatsby expects to find any usage of the Gatsby browser APIs (if any).
+**gatsby-browser.js:** This file is where Gatsby expects to find any usage of the Gatsby browser APIs (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-gatsby-config.js: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, base url of wordpress from which you want get data etc.
+**gatsby-config.js:** This is the main configuration file for a Gatsby site.
+This is where you can specify information about your site like the site title and description, which Gatsby plugins you’d like to include, base url of wordpress from which you want get data etc.

-gatsby-node.js: This file is where Gatsby expects to find any usage of the Gatsby Node APIs.
+**gatsby-node.js:** This file is where Gatsby expects to find any usage of the Gatsby Node APIs.
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 This file also contains all the code to fetch all the pages, posts etc.

-gatsby-ssr.js: This file is where Gatsby expects to find any usage of the Gatsby server-side rendering APIs (if any).
+**gatsby-ssr.js:** This file is where Gatsby expects to find any usage of the Gatsby server-side rendering APIs (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-package-lock.json (See package.json below, first).
+**package-lock.json** (See package.json below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.

-package.json: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+****package.json:** A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## 💫 Deploy
 Deploy Your website to Netlify https://app.netlify.com/start/deploy?repository=https://github.com/gatsbyjs/gatsby-starter-default